Frank Adonis

-Frank Testaverde Scioscia (October 27, 1935 – December 26, 2018) was an American film and television actor.
+Frank Testaverde Scioscia (October 27, 1935 – December 26, 2018) was an American actor.
 He was perhaps best known for playing the mobster Anthony Stabile in the 1990 film Goodfellas.

 Life and career

 Adonis was born in Brooklyn, New York.
 His first film role was in 1971 in The French Connection, where he played the uncredited role of a bidder at a car auction in New York.
 During the 1970s Adonis appeared in films such as Shaft's Big Score!, Cops and Robbers, Lucky Luciano, Crazy Joe, The Gambler and The Gang That Couldn't Shoot Straight.
 In 1978, he co-starred in the film Eyes of Laura Mars, in which he played the role of Detective Sal Volpe.

 In 1980 Adonis co-starred in the film Raging Bull, where he played the role of Patsy.
 He appeared in further films including Goodfellas, Spike of Bensonhurst, Wolfen, King of New York, Ace Ventura: Pet Detective, Find Me Guilty, The Trouble with Cali, True Romance, Casino, Ghost Dog: The Way of the Samurai, The Juror and Wall Street.
 In 2002, Adonis played the lead role of a bereaved Mafia gangster in the film High Times' Potluck.
 He directed the film One Deadly Road, and wrote for the 2007 film The Woods Have Eyes.

 His television credits include The Equalizer (4 episodes), The Sopranos, Law & Order: Criminal Intent and New York Undercover.
 His last credit was in the 2017 film Proximity to Power.